Black Covert Woodland, near Aberystwyth

 The Sustrans cycle route 8 is a signposted route between Cardiff and Holyhead.
 It passes through Hafren Forest along the road maintained by Powys County Council.
 See the Sustrans website for more information.

 The Cascades Walk is a half mile long trail, ideal for all ages and abilities, which was designed in partnership with local disabled associations.
-A shady zig-zag path leads you down to an all ability boardwalk along the riverbank to the Cascades Falls where a raised platform with picnic bench where you can take in the view.
+A shady zig-zag path leads you down to an all ability boardwalk along the riverbank to the Cascades Falls where there is a raised platform with picnic bench where you can take in the view.

 Hafren Forest is six miles west of Llanidloes on a minor road.